socnetv/app/docs/roadmaps/roadmap_matrices_modernization.md

 per source.
 For V=5 000 sources with average degree k=10, that is O(V²k) = 250M hash
 lookups just for sigma reads.

-Phase 2 also introduced a per-vertex `std::mutex` array for write-back safety.
-Phase 3 eliminates both the lookup overhead and the mutex array.
+M1 also introduced a per-vertex `std::mutex` array for write-back safety.
+This migration eliminates both the lookup overhead and the mutex array.

 ### Target state